 As previously mentioned, PPC advertising has several forms and ad platforms.
 The two main pay-per-click platforms are:

 Search marketing is one of the most common PPC practices with strong network providers.
-The process is quite simple and provides organic search results that place the ad at the top of search pages.
-The marketing campaign requires writing an ad copy, selecting keywords, and choosing the most fitted platform for placing an ad.
+The process is simple and provides organic search results that place the ad at the top of search pages.
+The marketing campaign requires writing an ad copy, selecting keywords, and choosing the most fitting platform for placing an ad.

 Sites like Facebook, LinkedIn, and Twitter are perfect for targeting specific demographics.
 So by placing a PPC ad that is linked to a company’s website, marketers can further improve brand awareness.
 How?
 By featuring the ad in the newsfeed of the target audience or in their social hangouts.

 Retargeting marketing campaigns can take many forms, including social media ads, display advertising, and even emails.
-And, they serve as a reminder that will engage visitors and keep them connected with the brand.
+And they serve as a reminder that will engage visitors and keep them connected with the brand.

 How much would this cost?
-With affiliate advertising, the payment is based on performance, or simply put, Cost per Acquisition (CPA – Cost per Action).
+With affiliate advertising, the payment is based on performance, or simply put, cost per acquisition (CPA — cost per action).
 The process can be outsourced or handled on-premises, but it carries a certain dose of risk and requires a well-designed strategy, time, and ongoing management.

 Let’s say you want to start your first search network marketing campaign.
 What do you need to accomplish your marketing objectives?
 For starters, you already know that Google and Bing are the go-to engines.
 But there is more to it.

-Each search ad campaign includes keywords, however, they come with subcategories such as ads, ad groups, and extensions.
+Each search ad campaign includes keywords; however, they come with subcategories such as ads, ad groups, and extensions.
 So, in order to build a great campaign, you must use the powers of SEO to optimize your business website for the keywords you want to use to target consumers.
 Plus, the better the keyword, the lower the cost per click.